bobbyiliev/101-linux-commands-ebook/ebook/en/content/005-the-tail-command.md

 # The `tail` command

-The `tail` command prints the last 10 lines of a file by default.
+The `tail` command prints the last ten lines of a file.

 Example:
 ```
 tail filename.txt
 ```

 Syntax:
 ```
 tail [OPTION] [FILENAME]
 ```